 Transfer Student Orientation

-All students new to the University of Denver must attend an orientation session, week-long OR one-day.
+All transfer students new to the University of Denver must attend an orientation session, week-long OR one-day.

 We know as a transfer student your needs are different than a first-year student.
 You've had experience on a college campus and need to learn the ins and outs of DU specifically, rather than broad strokes about university life in general.